michaellrowley/png-cmd/README.md

 ## Usage

-This program has two primary uses:
+This program has three primary uses:

 ### Enumerating/listing chunks within a PNG file